-The company's equity earnings from its 50 percent interest in the Crown joint venture totaled $61 million compared to $60 million from the prior year first quarter.
-For first quarter 2013, Crown generated net sales of $724 million, an increase of seven percent, and operating income of $123 million, an increase of three percent.
-The increase in net sales was largely driven by volume growth.
-The increase in operating income primarily reflects the volume growth partially offset by a timing-related increase in marketing costs and a contractual product cost increase.
+The company's comparable basis equity earnings from its 50 percent interest in the Crown joint venture totaled $66 million compared to $61 million for the prior year first quarter.
+For first quarter 2014, Crown generated net sales of $762 million, an increase of five percent, and operating income of $134 million, an increase of nine percent.
+The increase in net sales and operating income for Crown was driven primarily by volume growth and the benefit of increased product pricing taken in select U.S. markets last fall.

-Interest expense totaled $51 million, an increase of 14 percent.
-The increase was primarily due to higher average borrowings and an increase in average interest rates.
+Interest expense totaled $55 million, an increase of eight percent.
+The increase was primarily due to higher average borrowings.

-The comparable basis effective tax rate for first quarter 2013 was 36.4 percent compared to a 37.0 percent rate for the prior year first quarter.
+The comparable basis effective tax rate for first quarter 2014 was 36.2 percent, compared to a 36.4 percent rate for the prior year first quarter.

 |Reported Basis||Comparable Basis|

-A conference call to discuss first quarter 2013 results, fiscal outlook and the transactions discussed in this news release, will be hosted by President and Chief Executive Officer Rob Sands and Executive Vice President and Chief Financial Officer Bob Ryder on Fri., June 29, 2012 at 10:30 a.m. (eastern).
+A conference call to discuss first quarter 2014 results and outlook will be hosted by President and Chief Executive Officer Rob Sands and Executive Vice President and Chief Financial Officer Bob Ryder on Tues., July 2, 2013 at 10:30 a.m. (eastern).
 The conference call can be accessed by dialing +973-935-8505 beginning 10 minutes prior to the start of the call.
 A live listen-only webcast of the conference call, together with a copy of this news release (including the attachments) and other financial information that may be discussed during the call will be available on the Internet at the company's website: www.cbrands.com under "Investors," prior to the call.

 Reported basis ("reported") operating income, net income and diluted EPS are as reported under generally accepted accounting principles.
 Operating income, net income and diluted EPS on a comparable basis ("comparable"), exclude restructuring charges and unusual items.
 The company's measure of segment profitability excludes restructuring charges and unusual items, which is consistent with the measure used by management to evaluate results.